solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 > python hi.py
 ```

-Plese note that all of the code that is at indentation level 0 gets executed.
+Please note that all of the code that is at indentation level 0 gets executed.
 Functions and classes that are defined but not on at the 0-th level indentation are not executed.

 Unlike other languages, there's no `main()` function that gets run automatically - the `main()` function is implicitly all the code at the top level.